What does this funding get me?

 Am I eligible?

-A partnership between two community-based nonprofit organizations (CBOs) or a partnership between a CBO and one of the following:
+Eligible applicants were a partnership between two community-based nonprofit organizations (CBOs) or a partnership between a CBO and one of the following:

 - a Federally recognized Tribe